BLE-LTER/ble-handbook/handbook.md

 ##### Server/service not running
 One day as fine as any other, you log on to your computer and open up DBeaver ready to do some ecological data management.
 The database refuse to connect, citing "Connection to localhost:5432 refused.
 Check that the hostname and port are correct and that the postmaster is accepting TCP/IP connections."
 Boom.
 What's happening?

-This normally means the server associated with the Postgres instance aka cluster (see below) that your database lives on is not running.
+This normally means the server associated with the Postgres instance, a.k.a cluster (see below), that your database lives on, is not running.
 In my experience, the default cluster is normally set to auto-start its server at system startup; this is not true for other clusters.

 How to start a Postgres server: